SlimJallouli/FleetProvisioning/README.md

 # Fleet Provisioning for AWS IoT Greengrass

 ## Overview
-This project helps you set up AWS IoT Fleet Provisioning for your devices using AWS CloudFormation, claim certificates, and an IoT provisioning template.
+This project helps you set up AWS IoT Fleet Provisioning for GreengrassV2 using AWS CloudFormation, claim certificates, and an IoT provisioning template.
 The provided template.yaml will create the necessary roles, policies, and templates for provisioning.

 ## Prerequisites
-1. AWS CLI installed and configured.
+- **[STM32MP1DK](https://www.st.com/en/evaluation-tools/stm32mp135f-dk.html)**: The device must be set up and [accessible over the network](https://wiki.st.com/stm32mpu/wiki/How_to_setup_a_WLAN_connection).
+- **[X-LINUX-AWS](https://wiki.st.com/stm32mpu/wiki/X-LINUX-AWS_Starter_package)**: Ensure that X-LINUX-AWS is installed on the STM32MP1DK.
-2. Access to an AWS account with permissions to create CloudFormation stacks, IAM roles, and IoT resources.
+- **AWS Account**: Access to an AWS account with permissions to manage IAM, IoT, Greengrass, and create Cloudformation Stacks.
-3. jq installed for JSON processing.
-4. AWS Greengrass Core software installed.
+- [**AWS CLI**](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html): Ensure the AWS CLI is installed and [configured](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html) on your local machine.
+- [**Git Bash**](https://git-scm.com/downloads): Required for windows users as it provides a Unix-like shell that ensures compatibility with the Linux-style commands used in the scripts.
+- **SSH Access**: Ensure you can SSH into the STM32MP135 DK.

 ## Files